jcomicsutils/discography-archive-tools/README.md

 * **Smart Tab Handling**: All operations that iterate through tabs (sorting, data copying, etc.) ignore hidden or discarded tabs to ensure stability and process only active, relevant pages.

+* **Rate-Limiting Prevention**: For artist-page functions that scan many releases (like copying tags or downloading covers), a delay is automatically introduced on very large discographies (>100 releases) to prevent server errors.

 * **On-Page Notifications**:
     * Receive brief, auto-fading notifications directly on your current Bandcamp page (typically in the bottom-right corner) for feedback on actions like "Tabs Sorted!" or "Tags Copied!".